hadley/recipes/recipes/entrees/curried-cauli.md

----
-name: Curried Cauli
+# Curried Cauli
-source: The vegie cookbook, page 53
+From: The vegie cookbook, page 53
----

 * 1 small cauliflower, cut into florets
 * 1 T oil